couchbaselabs/couchbase-spark-mllib-sample/README.md

 >![Data Before Transformation](imgs/data_after_transformation.png "")
 >

-This is exactly what we are doing in the line bellow:
+That is exactly what we are doing in the line bellow:

 ```scala
 val df = transformCategoricalFeatures(houses)